mobiletonster/blogposts/code/cloud/easy-deploy.md

 ![appsettings prod content](https://raw.githubusercontent.com/mobiletonster/blogposts/main/code/cloud/images/azure-ezdeploy/21-appsetting-contents.jpg#screenshot)

-In the deployemnt, you will see our ConnectionStrings key with the AzureDeployDatabase specified.
+In the deployment, you will see our ConnectionStrings key with the AzureDeployDatabase specified.

 ### Summary
 In this post, we have examined the power of the **"Publish"** button in Visual Studio and how easy it is to deploy an application directly to Azure.
 This is great for quickly deploying sample applications or test apps, however, if you are deploying a production class application, you should really setup CI/CD (Continuous Integration/build and Continuous Deployment).